Cash assistance is not a handout.

 Cash assistance also kick starts local markets and supply chains.
 Recipients purchase supplies in nearby markets, giving struggling economies a boost they wouldn’t receive from aid items shipped in bulk from far away.

 Whether by voucher or ATM card or actual cash— there are many ways to effectively deliver cash assistance.
 Over the last five years, Relief International has supported cash assistance programs in Afghanistan, Bangladesh, Iran, Lebanon, Somalia, South Sudan, Syria, and Yemen.

-In Lebanon, $175 is loaded on a debit card each month for a minimum period of six months.
+In Lebanon, $175 is loaded on a debit card each month for a minimum period of nine months.
 Program participants can withdraw the cash from an ATM or use the card as payment at any point of service within the country.
 There are no conditions on how families spend the cash.
 Since 2015, our data has shown the most common uses of the money to be rent, food, and healthcare.